pablodecm/paper-inferno/paper/paper.md

 presented in this work, inference-aware neural optimisation, the effect of the nuisance parameters and their constraints can be taken into account during training.
-Hence, 5 different training procedures for \textsc{INFERNO} will be considered, one for each of the benchmarks, denoted by the corresponding benchmark number.
+Hence, 5 different training procedures for \textsc{INFERNO} will be considered, each one using as training loss function the final expected uncertainty of the actual inference problem for each of the benchmarks listed in \autoref{tab:benchmark_table}.
+These models are denoted by the name \textsc{INFERNO} followed the corresponding benchmark number.

 The same basic network architecture is used both for cross-entropy (CE)
 $L_\textrm{CE}=\sum_i y_i \log \hat{y}_i$ and